 Module 3 – Research report – This 30 credit report can be on any area of your choice.
 Students have researched a range of studies from Performance Anxiety, Singing for Lung Health, Singing for Trauma through to Sight Singing (30 credits).

 Module 4 and 5 – This consists of two Independent Studies designed for you to consider any area of practice.
 You may engage in desktop research or conduct a micro research project.
 Students have researched Singing for Stroke, Adolescent Male and Female voices, Singing with Allergies, Performance Anxiety and Coaching and Mentoring (30 credits each, totalling 60 credits).

 Module 6 – Final dissertation on any area of your choice (60 credits).

 This course is highly flexible and self-determined and this freedom is highly attractive to practitioners.
 That said, carving an independent pathway with a view to developing practice can be daunting.
 We therefore offer a blended learning approach combining taught lectures with independent research.
 The lectures are diverse and act as a stimulus rather than a rigid syllabus.
 They provide a framework and act as a springboard, sparking areas of interest and exploration.
-Below is a list videos that will be available from April:
+Below is a list videos that will be available on the course: